appfoundry/Reliant/README.md

 ### Using Reliant

-We suggest you first take a look at our sample app, found under the [Example folder](https://github.com/appfoundry/Reliant/tree/master/Example) on the Reliant repository.
+We suggest that you first take a look at our sample app, found under the [Example folder](https://github.com/appfoundry/Reliant/tree/master/Example) on the Reliant repository.
 You can also download the entire repository [here](https://github.com/appfoundry/Reliant/archive/master.zip).

 #### Configuration

 You first need a context in which Reliant will look for your specific objects.
-The default way to configure such a context is through an configuration class.
+The default way to configure such a context is through a configuration class.
 The example contains some of these.
 The application wide context is configured with the `AppConfiguration` class.

 ```objective-c